 On the other hand, many are friendly and polite.
-They are often happiest in a one to one relationship with an adult or a younger child.
+They are often happiest in a one to one relationship with another older adult or with a young child.

-If you wish to try to alter a social behaviour which causes particular concern, you could try role play with your son or daughter to try to change it.
+It may be helpful to identify one type of social behaviour which is particularly difficult and work with your son or daughter to change it.

+You could do this by role play.
 You behave as they usually behave, and ask them how they feel about that.
 They may then see that it would be helpful to change.
 Further role play could then concentrate on ways of making the behaviour better.

-You could agree visual cues to warn that the mark is being over-stepped, eg a hand movement, or you could agree a phrase such as, "Please wait until I have finished speaking," or "Could you speak more quietly, please?"
+You could agree visual cues to warn your son or daughter they are over-stepping the mark, eg a hand movement, or you could agree a phrase such as "Please wait until I have finished speaking," or "Could you speak more quietly please?"